- to go to bed, to go to sleepI sacked out as soon as I arrived home last evening.

 sitting on top of the world

-- feeling very good or happyI was sitting on top of the world after I heard from my friend.
+- to be in a very good position or to be in an advantageous position, to be feeling very good or happyI was sitting on top of the world after I heard about the new job offer.

 - to be in a favorable situationMy uncle is sitting pretty with his new job and high salary.